Leukemia/Lymphoma Immunophenotyping by Flow Cytometry, Tissue

 It is well recognized that a negative flow cytometry result does not exclude tissue involvement by hematolymphoid malignancy.
 This may be attributable to sampling bias, although some malignancies, such as Hodgkin lymphoma, are not detected by this technique.

 Viability will be assessed in all tissue specimens.
 Cases in which the viability is low (<50%) are prone to false-negative results and, therefore, must be interpreted with caution.
-In cases with viability <30%, testing will be attempted but may not be interpretable.
-Fine-needle aspiration and small biopsy specimens have a higher frequency of low cell counts and/or poor viability which may be uninterpretable.
+In cases with viability less than 30%, testing will be attempted but may not be interpretable.
+Fine-needle aspiration and small biopsy specimens have a higher frequency of low cell counts and poor viability, which may be uninterpretable.

 Even when abnormal, in most instances the results of flow cytometry are insufficient for complete subclassification of a hematolymphoid malignancy.
 Precise subclassification requires correlation with the histopathologic features in paraffin-embedded materials and also, in some instances, the results of cytogenetic analyses.